Government of Koshi Province: Head of State

-Head of Goverment
+Head of Government

 In the Federal Democratic Republic of Nepal, a chief minister is the elected head of government of each province.
-Following elections to the Bagmati Provincial Assembly, the governor usually invites the party (or coalition) with a majority of seats to form the government.
+Following elections to the Koshi Provincial Assembly, the governor usually invites the party (or coalition) with a majority of seats to form the government.
 The governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
-Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.The current Chief Minister of Koshi Province is Hikmat Kumar Karki, since 10 January 2023.
+Given that he has the confidence of the assembly, the chief minister's term is for five years and is subject to no term limits.The current Chief Minister of Koshi Province is Hikmat Kumar Karki, since 9 May 2024.